filimon-danopoulos/SevenMinutes/README.md

 The application was in for some refactoring anyhow and since it is a small project I figured I might as well redo the whole thing.

+#Contribution
+I have absolutely no idea how you should get this project to work if you want to clone it.
+I am not a Java-developer so the environment is confusing and alien.
+I used IntelliJ IDEA version 12.1.4 if that is of any help.
+Don't bother me with questions regarding get things up and running because I would probably not know the answer.

 #License and the like

 The project is release under an MIT license.
 Do with it as you please.
 The only reason I choose this particular license